microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/organizationalbrandinglocalization-delete.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Delete a localization [organizationalBrandingLocalization](../resources/organizationalbrandinglocalization.md) object.
+Delete an [organizationalBrandingLocalization](../resources/organizationalbrandinglocalization.md) object.
 This deletes a localized branding only.
 The default branding can not be deleted once it is configured.
-The default branding is loaded when a localized branding set isn't configured for the user's browser language.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).